db4rnR/aureuserp/.ai/tasks/filament-v4-refactor/commit-message.md

 ## Conclusion

 The successful completion of accounts plugin migration to FilamentPHP v4 establishes a solid foundation for the remaining plugin migrations.
-All 13 Resource files have been systematically transformed from v3 Schema patterns to idiomatic v4 Form and Infolist patterns, with comprehensive validation ensuring migration completeness and functional integrity.
+All 13 Resource files have been systematically transformed from v3 Schema patterns to idiomatic v4 Form and Infolist patterns, representing a complete migration of both major component systems (forms and infolists) with comprehensive validation ensuring migration completeness and functional integrity.

-The migration demonstrates the effectiveness of the established workflow and validates the approach for handling complex plugins with cross-dependencies.
+This dual migration (tasks 4.0 & 5.0) demonstrates the effectiveness of the established workflow and validates the comprehensive approach for handling complex plugins with cross-dependencies.
 The accounts plugin, being a foundational component with extensive relationships to other plugins, serves as an excellent proof of concept for the systematic migration of the remaining 21 plugins.

+**Key Achievements:**
+- ✅ Complete Form Component Migration (4.0) - All form methods using idiomatic FilamentPHP v4 patterns
+- ✅ Complete Infolist Component Migration (5.0) - All infolist methods using proper Infolist components
+- ✅ Comprehensive validation of both component systems
+- ✅ Established migration patterns for complex plugins with cross-dependencies

 **Accounts Plugin Migration: Complete ✅**
 **Next Phase**: Continue with Foundation tier plugins (contacts, partners) and financial plugins